In September 2017 I moved to New York City, popping back to London here and there.

 – Delivering innovation, technology and design thinking workshops for Fortune 100 execs with Decoded

-– Product management consultant for a enterprise software platform helping companies to measure and improve their sustainability impact
+– Product management consultant for a B2B software product helping companies to measure and improve their sustainability impact

-– Tickets: a podcast series exploring the world of live experiences (taking a break ahead of season 2)
+– Tickets: a podcast series exploring the world of live experiences (season 2 about to launch)

 I write regularly – usually on learning, creativity and business, and sometimes just about the quirks of everyday life.

-My learning at the moment is focused on Ruby on Rails development and the history of Latinos in North America.
+My learning at the moment is focused on Ruby on Rails development and the art & science of coaching.
 I’m also listening to lots of podcasts and using Twitter too much.

 Since moving to New York I’ve been practicing yoga more regularly and speaking Spanish intermittently.
 I’m also doing some volunteer work with Build NYC, and trying to not confuse everyone with my very English sense of humour.

-At the weekends I’m playing 7-a-side football (aka soccer), exploring my new home city, and searching for the perfect brunch.
+At the weekends I’m playing 7-a-side football (aka soccer), getting out into the forests of the Catskills region, and searching for the perfect brunch.

 If you’d like to get in touch feel free to contact me here.